 Multifocal and Accommodative Premium IOLs may be used to treat myopia, hyperopia, and presbyopia and may allow less reliance on glasses to see clearly at both distance and near.

 - A multifocal IOL has several rings of different powers built into the lens.
 The part of the lens (ring) you look through will determine if you see clearly at a far, near, or intermediate distance.

 - An accommodative IOL is hinged to work in coordination with the eye muscles.
 The design allows the accommodative lens to move forward as the eye focuses on near objects and move backward as it focuses on distant objects.

-- The recent FDA approval of the TECNIS® Symfony Intraocular Lens (IOL) is great news for people with cataracts and have trouble reading or focusing on close objects (presbyopia/far-sighted).
+- The recent FDA approval of the TECNIS® Symfony Intraocular Lens (IOL) is great news for people with cataracts and has trouble reading or focusing on close objects (presbyopia/far-sighted).
 The Symfony lens is the first extended range of vision IOL to correct presbyopia and improve vision in people with cataracts, as well as improving far, intermediate, and near vision, with the decreased need for glasses or contact lens after cataract surgery.
 Learn More

 Where can I get more information on the IOL lenses that Ophthalmic Consultants of the Capital Region generally use?